ezsystems/ezpublish-kernel/doc/specifications/proposed/named_queries/named_queries.md

 ### Services

+#### Main QueryTypeRegistry

+> Status: must have

-A main `QueryService` / `ezplatform.query_service`, with methods to load a QueryType by identifier.
-Query persistence will be specified later.
+A main `QueryTypeRegistry` / `ezplatform.query_type.registry`, with a `load` method that accepts a QueryType identifier.

+(REST: No store, delete or update methods as persistence will be handled later)

+#### Per query service

+> Status: questionable (naming is an issue if we want to follow namespacing)

-Automatically generated services, per query: `ezplatform.query_type.latest_articles` (do we need an underscore separated automatically generated name ?
-The QueryType class would be `LatestArticlesQueryType`.
+Automatically generated services (compiler pass), per query: `ezplatform.query_type.latest_articles` (How do we get from `AcmeBundle:LatestArticles` to a usable service name ? text transformation ?)

-### Services

-#### QueryTypeService
-A main `QueryTypeService` / `ezplatform.query_type_service`, with a `load` method a QueryType by identifier.
-Query persistence will be specified later.

-#### QueryType auto-services
-QueryType objects are, via a compiler pass, registered as services.
-It makes it easy to just inject one into a controller or any business logic item without injecting the QueryTypeService.

-Example: `ezplatform.query.latest_articles`

-Q: Do we need an underscore separated automatically generated name ?
-The QueryType class would be `LatestArticlesQueryType`, how do we go to `latest_articles` ?

 ## QueryType object